-To assure continuity of care and patient safety, ACGME requires a minimum number of patient care transitions, a structured and monitored handoff process, training for competency by Residents in handoffs, and readily available schedules listing Resident and attending physicians (Faculty) responsible for each patient's care.
-In addition to Resident-to-Resident patient transitions, Residents must care for patients in an environment that maximizes effective communication among all individuals or teams with responsibility for patient care in the healthcare setting.
+To establish protocol and standards within the University of Tennessee College of Medicine Office of Graduate Medical Education residency and fellowship programs to ensure the quality and safety of patient care when transfer of responsibility occurs during work hour shift changes and other scheduled or unexpected circumstances.
+To assure continuity of care and patient safety, the Accreditation Council for Graduate Medical Education (ACGME) requires a minimum number of patient care transitions, a structured and monitored handoff process, training for competency by residents in handoffs, and readily available schedules listing residents and attending physicians responsible for each patient's care.
+In addition to resident-to-resident patient transitions, residents must care for patients in an environment that maximizes effective communication among all individuals or teams with responsibility for patient care in the healthcare setting.